MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddKeywordsOrder.md

 ## Edit the bid, match type, landing page URL, or landing page options for keywords

 > [!NOTE]
 > You can't change the actual keyword text once it's created.
 To update a keyword, delete the existing keyword and add a new one.
 When you add a new keyword, it will be submitted for editorial review after you select **Save**.
-You can still edit keyword settings like bid, match type, and landing page URL—just not the keyword text itself.
+You can still edit keyword settings like bid, match type, and landing page URLâ€”just not the keyword text itself.

 1. From the navigation menu on the left, hover over **Campaigns** and select **Keywords** > **Keywords**.
 1. In the table, select the checkbox next to the keywords that you want to change.